CURL to RSS

 - Recipe Unique ID: A unique identifier for this feed configuration (e.g.,

-my-custom-api-feed).
-If left empty, it will be automatically generated from the feed title. - Internal Description: Notes for yourself about this recipe.
+- Internal Description: Notes for yourself about this recipe.

 Click Confirm and Save.
 The tool will automatically create a new Custom Recipe with your configuration, which you can manage in the Custom Recipes dashboard.